UpLab/react-todos-bc2019/README.md

 __Have a question?__ Please, do not hesitate to contact us at https://fb.me/uplab.life, https://instagr.am/uplab.life or by email hi@uplab.io

 ## Assignment

-### Bugs (mandatory):

-- [ ] B1.
-New task is not added to the todo list after submit.
-- [ ] B2.
-It is only possible to submit a new task and pick a due date when the message is short.
-It should be possible to only submit a new task and pick a due date if the message is at least 3 characters long.
-- [ ] B3.
-Tasks counter always shows 0, it should display the number of tasks in the list.

 ### Tasks (optional):